dawsonjc/bd-team-project-libratum/project_documents/Libratum Reflection/reflection.md

 Did your implementation need to change based on what you learned once you were underway?

+We followed the bare bones of our design, but a lot of it changed as when we first started we hadn't learned much about the front end dev going in.
+It was a lot of touch and go figuring out how the front end work which lead to a lot of problems, some which we couldn't resolve.

 ## Project

 * How did you handle the ambiguity of defining your own project and user stories?
 What strategies did you use to decide on concrete work to do to satisfy your requirements?

+Coming up with the project and user stories wasn't too difficult.
+We basically came up with user stories about a wine enthusiast would want to use our website than came up with goals of how to achieve those user stories.

 * How did you deal with getting stuck on a problem?
 What strategies did you employ to get yourself unblocked?

+We usually would meet up as a group to discuss problems we ran into.
+If we couldn't solve them in a group setting we as individuals would go and outside research on our own (i.e Youtube, forums etc...).

 * Did any of your commitments you made in your team charter help navigate a difficult decision, situation, or collaboration challenge?
 How?

 ## Scrum

 * What did you find to be the most valuable part of daily stand-ups?
 Is there anything you would want to do differently at stand-up to make it more useful to you?

+  The most beneficial part of daily stand-ups was seeing what everyone had a accomplished so we could know how to move forward on the next step of the project.
+If there was one thing we would want to do differently it would be by having a little bit of clearer goals of what each person was supposed to be doing.

 * Did you over or underestimate the work you could complete during your sprints?
   What have you learned that will help you better estimate work next time?